gohargasparyan/mycv/content/about.md

 ##### 2015 - 2018 -- Bonial International GmbH -- Senior Software Engineer
 Redesign monolithic CMS system to better scalable/resilient Microservices architecture:

-* Used various various distributed publish-subscribe, queuing, data stream systems in a complex workflow of CMS Data being translated from PDF format to JSON/images
+* Used various distributed publish-subscribe, queuing, data stream systems in a complex workflow of CMS Data being translated from PDF format to JSON/images
 * Used Camunda BPMN Workflow and Decision Automation Platform for implementing human and machine tasks that are scalable and resilient.